Ylar/Search-and-Destroy-1.3.3/README.md

 # Search-and-Destroy-1.3.2

-This update improves upon the last with new bug fixes and by addressing some of the things that give Search and Destroy a bit of a clunky feel.
+Update 1.3.2 improves upon the last with new bug fixes and by addressing some of the things that give Search and Destroy a bit of a clunky feel.
 I'm a little bit nervous because of the potential for glitches, but (fingers crossed) it's working for me so hopefully it will work for you too!
 Take a look:

-- Fixed issue with auto-noexp sometimes not kicking in when double is active and TNL drops below the set point.
+- Fixed the issue with auto-noexp sometimes not kicking in when double is active and TNL drops below the set point.
 Note, in order for it to work, you must have timers enabled and the timer interval set to zero.